 The pictorial focus on children during the Second World War was not the preserve of Allied nations alone.
 The Nazi Regime mobilized positive images of children and the mother-child bond in its nationalist propaganda to celebrate Aryan supremacy and convince Germans of the need to practice proper racial hygiene.
-Nazi publications also drew upon the now popularized conventions of humanitarian photography for purposes of ideological persuasion: to explain and justify the regime’s socio-political and foreign policy goals in moral language.
+Nazi publications also drew upon the now popularized conventions of humanitarian photography for purposes of ideological persuasion: to explain and justify the regime’s sociopolitical and foreign policy goals in moral language.
 The photo-story book, Der Untermensch [The Subhuman], like Bonney’s, uses the lens of family, mothers, and children to document the destruction of Europe and European civilization.
-One page toward the middle of the book [Fig. 7.6] illustrates the deplorable state of Soviet children under “Jewish-Bolshevik” leadership: “These ten-year-olds in the horrors of Soviet hell,” reads the caption of the shot at bottom-left, “are certainly the most frightful indictment of this anathema of humanity.”
-Yet the Nazi publication also employed the before/after convention to contrast the “Soviet hell” of suffering “children of the state” to the intact bonds of beaming, rosy-cheeked children and eugenically healthy mothers in Switzerland, the Netherlands, Germany, and Denmark.
-In this case, the paired pages of photo, left and right, connoted both social “problem” and “social solution,” but also “social threat” and “social ideal.”
+One page toward the middle of the book illustrates the deplorable state of Soviet children under “Jewish-Bolshevik” leadership (Figure 7.6): “These ten-year-olds in the horrors of Soviet hell,” reads the caption of the shot at bottom-left, “are certainly the most frightful indictment of this anathema of humanity.”
+Yet the Nazi publication also employed the before and after convention to contrast the “Soviet hell” of suffering “children of the state” to the intact bonds of beaming, rosy-cheeked children and eugenically healthy mothers in Switzerland, the Netherlands, Germany, and Denmark.
+In this case, the paired pages of photos, left and right, connoted both social “problem” and “social solution,” but also “social threat” and “social ideal.”
 The Nazi publication, unlike Bonney’s, did not call upon its readers to aid or feed Soviet children.
-The photos of Soviet youth acknowledged – and played upon – reader sympathy for suffering children: after all this was presented as powerful evidence for “indicting” the “Soviet-Jewish system.”
+The photos of Soviet youth acknowledged – and played upon – reader sympathy for suffering children: after all, this was presented as powerful evidence for “indicting” the “Soviet-Jewish system.”
 Yet the rallying call forsook humanitarian assistance for armed “defense.”
-The book’s moral message – and its instructions regarding readers’ moral duty – was contained not in a single photo, or a set of photos (Fig. 7.6), but in the narrative sweep of its full photographic sequence.
-The book concludes with a medium-close up shot of the body of a prone boy, spread across the page, lying face-up on a bed of hay, his lifeless eyes half-open and his mouth ajar: “The children of Europe will be murdered just as this innocent boy was,” exclaims the over-title.
+The book’s moral message – and its instructions regarding readers’ moral duty – was contained not in a single photo, or a set of photos, but in the narrative sweep of its full photographic sequence.
+The book concludes with a medium-close-up shot of the body of a prone boy, spread across the page, lying face-up on a bed of hay, his lifeless eyes half-open and his mouth ajar: “The children of Europe will be murdered just as this innocent boy was,” exclaims the over-title.
 “The subhuman has risen up to conquer the world.
 Woe to you members of humanity who don’t stand together!
 Defend Europe!”
 The visual conventions of humanitarian photography, summoning viewer sympathy and moral outrage with its focus on the suffering child, gave way to the visual conventions of atrocity photography, with its moral denunciation and call for retribution for the crime of the murdered Aryan child.

 Fig. 7.6 Here